 After Saturday's screening of "Fading Gigolo", Turturro will be interviewed by WJLA-TV/ABC7 film reviewer Arch Campbell.

-The movie stars Woody Allen, who's newly controversial due to old allegations of incest, but also newly celebrated with the Golden Globes' Cecil B. DeMille® Award for lifetime achievement in film.
+The movie stars Woody Allen, who's newly controversial due to old allegations of sexual impropriety, repeated by Dylan Farrow, one of Mia Farrow's adopted daughters, after Allen was awarded the Golden Globes' Cecil B. DeMille® Award for lifetime achievement in film.

-Allen plays a failed NYC bookstore owner who pimps out his florist pal Turturro, who beds Sofia Vergara, Sharon Stone, others, and massages Vanessa Paradis.
+In "Fading Gigolo", Allen plays a failed NYC bookstore owner who pimps out his florist pal Turturro.
+The florist-turned prostitute beds Sofia Vergara, Sharon Stone, others, and massages Vanessa Paradis.

 The Washington Jewish Film Festival's (WJFF) events, in addition to showing 64 films from 18 countries, include an Oscars®-watching pajama party, "Snuggle with the Stars" -- viewing the Mar.
 2 ceremony on a two-story-high HD screen.
 Proceeds support WJFF as well as DC Shorts.

 Most of the 80 screenings are followed by discussions with guest filmmakers and subject experts.
 Other talks by them will be held, free, at the Library of Congress Mar.
 3-7.